libp2p/js-libp2p/doc/LIMITS.md

 # Limits <!-- omit in toc -->

 In order to prevent excessive resource consumption by a libp2p node it's important to understand limits are applied and how to tune them to the needs of your application.
+This is important for DoS and eclipse attack mitgation as discussed more [here](https://docs.libp2p.io/reference/dos-mitigation/).

 ## Table of contents <!-- omit in toc -->